 There are now four maps in which players can play Grief Mode.
 There are different strategies for each of these maps.
 This list will not include strategies for specific maps, but instead will be 10 general tips for playing Grief Mode.

 There are four playable Grief Maps in Call of Duty: Black Ops 2:

 Grief Tip 1: Grab a Weapon

 I see lots of players trying to utilize the M1911 on the first and second round.
-This is a great idea in a normal survival game, but can be counter productive in Grief.
-There are less zombies per player and you are competing against another team for kills.
-Every kill you get is not only points for you, but also less points from them.
+This is a great idea in a normal survival game, but can be counter-productive in Grief.
+There are fewer zombies per player and you are competing against another team for kills.
+Every kill you get is not only points for you, but also fewer points from them.

 Grief Tip 2: Don't Hesitate Picking Up Power-Ups